moryyi/CS-GY9163-Assignment-02/README.md

    3. register: http://127.0.0.1:5000/cs9163/hw02/register
    4. spell check: http://127.0.0.1:5000/cs9163/hw02/spell_check &larr; require user login

-## Database info
-This project use SQLite3 as the backend database.
-The sqlite3 file is located in *src/sqlite3/cs9163hw02.sqlite*.

 ## References
 Some of the source codes are learnt from this Flask project Tutorial [Youtube Video](https://www.youtube.com/watch?v=d04xxdrc7Yw).